Integrated automation systems require remote monitoring personnel with technical expertise and the ability to act to prevent incidents in the...

 On a related note, automation makes way for safe and energy-efficient pumping.
 Automated processes improved the uptime, safety, and energy consumption of compressor and pump stations.

-Automation introduces smart and connected equipment that boost pipeline productivity and profitability.
+Automation introduces smart and connected equipment that boosts pipeline productivity and profitability.
 Digital innovation, then, provides the following opportunities for pipeline companies:

 - Real-time remote monitoring